OdyOSG/txPath/README.md

-# drugUtilizationMod
+# txPath
-an ohdsi module for drug utilization studies
+an internal odysseus tool for running treatment pattern studies